2017 - Mississippi Renaissance

-We are coining the term “Mississippi Renaissance” to place this movement in conversation with earlier renaissance efforts and to highlight the importance of Mississippi to Black writing and culture.
-We will explore the commonalities in form, content, symbols found in Black Mississippian texts and how they have changed over time.
-We’ll question what the historical social conditions of Mississippi that heavily influence black writing, and how the classical meaning of “renaissance” is applicable.
+We coined the term “Mississippi Renaissance” to highlight the importance of Mississippi to Black writing and culture, and to place this movement in conversation with earlier renaissance efforts.
+We explored the commonalities in form, content, symbols found in Black Mississippian texts and how they have changed over time.
+We questioned what are the historical social conditions of Mississippi that heavily influence black writing, and how the classical meaning of “renaissance” is applicable.

 On display at the Office of Multicultural Affairs (OMA) through the end of March, we are featuring 10 foundational writer and activists of the period.
 Join us for our Kickoff Reception at OMA on Wednesday, February 8th starting at Noon.